regebro/moving-big-projects/moving-big-projects.rst

     But if you do this, then you only test that the function did what you told it to do.
     You don't test that it WORKS.
 For example, if the API you call changes, then the test will still pass.
-    This is obviously a problem with Python 3, because you will effectively be mocking in Python 2 behavior.
+    This is obviously a problem with Python 3, because you will be mocking in Python 2 behavior.
     So this type of testing is useless when porting to Python 3.
     It does little more than checking the syntax, and all you need for a syntax check is to import the module.
-    If you do this kinds of unit test mocking, you need to have 95% coverage from your integration tests.
+    If you do this kinds of unit test mocking, you need to have that 90 to 95% coverage from your integration tests.

 ----